THE ECONOMIC UTILITY GROUP

 koeningerATappliedecon.net

-Kent is a thought-leader in artificial intelligence, machine, and deep learning.
+603.589.084SIXKent is an innovator and entrepreneur in information technology, including artificial intelligence.
 His career includes years at IBM, HP, Myricom, Cray Research/SGI, Apple, NASA, and as a professor at California State University.
-He began this journey with the Homebrew Computer Club in Silicon Valley, where he designed, built, and programmed a microcomputer from scratch, and it culminated as founder and CEO of Veritomyx, where he improved protein identification, employing advanced spectral analysis and genetic algorithms
+He began this journey with the Homebrew Computer Club in Silicon Valley, where he designed, built, and programmed a microcomputer from scratch, and it culminated as founder and CEO of Veritomyx, where he improved protein identification, employing advanced spectral analysis and genetic algorithms to improve mass-spectrometer resolution.

 Kent is an active member of the Institute on Religion in an Age of Science, and has turned his intellect to climate change as a scientific and moral issue, on which he collaborates with other members of The Economic Utility Group.

-Click photo for resume.
+Click here for resume.